 For the spiced dough:

-- Put the whole almonds in the bowl of a food processor and process until they are medium to finely ground.
+- Put 1 ½ cups whole almonds in the bowl of a food processor and process until they are medium to finely ground.
+You can also transfer them to a bowl and use an electric mixer at the lowest speed to continue mixing the dough.

-- Add sugar, graham cracker crumbs (or breadcrumbs), cinnamon, nutmeg, allspice, and lemon zest.
+- Add 7 tablespoons graham crackers crumbs or fine dry breadcrumbs, ⅔ cup sugar, 1 teaspoon ground cinnamon, pinch of ground nutmeg, ⅛ teaspoon ground allspice and 1 teaspoon lemon or orange zest.
 Pulse a few times to mix.

-- Add butter pieces and pulse until it starts to gather together.
+- Scatter 1 cup unsalted butter in pieces and pulse until it starts to come together.
 It doesn't matter if there are small pieces of butter here and there.

-- Add egg and vanilla and continue to pulse on/off until it comes together, but short of forming a ball.
+- Add 1 egg and ¾ teaspoon vanilla extract and continue to pulse on/off until it comes together, but short of forming a ball.

 - Transfer this shaggy mass to a clean surface or counter and gather together with your hands until you have a smooth round of pastry with no dry patches.
 Don't knead it but make sure all the flour is incorporated.